kobotoolbox/docs/source/formbuilder.md

 ![image](/images/formbuilder/add_questions.gif)

 <p class="note">Please note that <strong>changing</strong> the question type is currently not supported and may result in unexpected results.
-If the form ha2s already been deployed, use a question with a different XML name, even if the label remains the same.<p/>
+If the form has already been deployed, use a question with a different XML name, even if the label remains the same.<p/>

 ## Adding a question hint
 A question hint is text that is shown below the question text on the form.
 You can use it to provide extra instruction on how to answer the question.